salmanzafar949/Laravel-Crud-Generator/Readme.md

 php artisan crud:generate ModelName
 ```

-just it all of your `Model Controller, Migration, routes` and `Request` will be created automatically with all the code required for operations
+Just it, Now all of your `Model Controller, Migration, routes` and `Request` will be created automatically with all the code required for operations

 ### Tested on php 7.3 and laravel 5.7 and also laravel 5.8